aabbtree77/cv/README.md

 ## Warning About Astro

-I tried Astro instead of Vite previously, and Astro messed up resource paths with `npm run build`.
-The only way to get it right was to edit the `dist` files manually after the build.
+I tried Astro instead of Vite previously, but the resource paths were incorrect after `npm run build`.
+The only way to get it right was to edit `dist` files manually after the build.

 Whatever these frameworks generate, github pages `dist/index.html` should have absolute paths set as